platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 ## What's next

 In this guide you learned how to remove sensitive data from a database.
-To keep meaningful data that is not PII-relevant, you could add a `faker` into the process.
+To keep meaningful data that's not PII-relevant, you could add a `faker` into the process.
-A `faker` is a program that will generate fake data that looks "real".
+A `faker` is a program that generates fake data that looks "real".
 Many OpenSource Fakers are available online.
-Having meaning full PII-free data will allow you to keep your current Q and A processes, external reviews, ...
+Having meaning full PII-free data allows you to keep your current Q and A processes, external reviews, ...

 To add a faker, consider adapting the queries ran previously.